 - Advocacy services are usually provided by your local D/deaf and Disabled People's Organisation (DDPO) or a disability charity.
-You can either ask your local authority to connect you with them, have a look online, or you can check out Shaping Our Lives' list of user-led organisations on their website: https://shapingourlives.org.uk/user-ledorganisations/. - For issues with employment, ACAS (the Advisory, Conciliation and Arbitration Service) gives employees and employers free, impartial advice on workplace rights, rules, and best practice.
-You can either call their helpline on 0300 123 1100 or visit their website: https://www.acas.org.uk/.
+You can either ask your local authority to connect you with them, have a look online, or you can check out Shaping Our Lives' list of user-led organisations on their website. - For issues with employment, ACAS (the Advisory, Conciliation and Arbitration Service) gives employees and employers free, impartial advice on workplace rights, rules, and best practice.
+You can either call their helpline on 0300 123 1100 or visit the ACAS website. - Care Act 2014 Independent Advocacy Support: The legislation.gov.uk website details the information about independent advocacy support covered in the Care Act 2014.

-- Care Act 2014 Independent Advocacy Support Available at: https://www.legislation.gov.uk/ukpga/2014/23/section/67. - Mind Advocacy in mental health: Information about advocacy and how it can help you.
-It gives information on the different types of advocacy, what sort of situations an advocate can help you with, and how to find an advocate.
-Available at: https://www.mind.org.uk/information- support/guides-to-support-and-services/advocacy/imhasengland/. - SCIE What do IMCAs do and who should get an IMCA?
-Information about Independent Mental Capacity Advocates.
-Available at: https://www.scie.org.uk/mca/imca/do. - SCIE Understanding Independent Mental Health Advocacy (IMHA) for mental health staff: Information about the role of IMHA, who is eligible and how mental health services staff can support people to access IMHA support.
-Available at: https://www.scie.org.uk/independentmental-health-advocacy/resources-for-staff/understanding/. - Rethink Mental Illness Advocacy: Information about what advocates do, how they can help you and how you can find one near you.
-Available at: https://www.rethink.org/advice-and-information/rights- restrictions/rights-and-restrictions/advocacy/. - Voice Ability Care Act advocacy: Information about Care advocates and the support they provide.
-Available at: https://www.voiceability.org/about-advocacy/types-of- advocacy/care-act-advocacy.
+Mind - Advocacy in mental health: Information about advocacy and how it can help you.
+The MIND website gives information on the different types of advocacy, what sort of situations an advocate can help you with, and how to find an advocate.

+- SCIE What do IMCAs do and who should get an IMCA?
+The SCIE website has information about Independent Mental Capacity Advocates. - SCIE Understanding Independent Mental Health Advocacy (IMHA) for mental health staff: Information about the role of IMHA, who is eligible and how mental health services staff can support people to access IMHA support is available on the SCIE website. - Rethink Mental Illness Advocacy: Information about what advocates do, how they can help you and how you can find one near you is available on the Rethink website. - Voice Ability Care Act advocacy: Information about Care advocates and the support they provide from the Voice Ability website.